Neighbourhood / Secondary Plans

 At the conclusion of this iterative process, a Statutory Public Meeting is conducted on a final draft Secondary Plan where any member of the public has the opportunity to speak directly to members of Council in providing their position of support or non-support prior to Council making a decision on the final draft document.

 In order for a Secondary Plan to be implemented, a Planning Act process known as an Official Plan Amendment (OPA) is carried out.
 Should Town Council adopt an OPA involving a Secondary Plan, it must also receive Regional Council approval, unless the Region delegates approval authority for a specific OPA to the Town, which has happened recently.
-Because the Secondary Plan process is conducted under the Planning Act, a decision of Council can be appealed to the Ontario Municipal Board.
-Once approved, each Secondary Plan will have its own section within the Town’s new parent Official Plan.
+Because the Secondary Plan process is conducted under the Planning Act, a decision of Council can be appealed to the Local Planning Appeal Tribunal (LPAT), which has just recently replaced the role of the Ontario Municipal Board (OMB).
+Once approved, each Secondary Plan will have its own section within the Town’s current/parent Official Plan.

 Public participation and consultations are often an effective means of reducing opposition, as all stakeholders including the public are afforded the opportunity to have input and provide opinions for staff and Council consideration prior to any decision being made.